juanfe9118/Llevame/README.md

     "city": 3,
     "picture": "http://localhost:8000/media/pictures/MockupWeb_2.png",
     "email": "vic@gmail.com",
+    "is_driver": "True",
     "date_joined": "2020-06-11T02:48:43.532600Z"
 }
 ```

 ### PUT
 #### Update user information
-- Body fields that can be send, each one is optional:  **first_name, last_name, department, city and picture**
+- Body fields that can be send, each one is optional:  **first_name, last_name, department, city, picture and is_driver**
 - Require Token to be Authenticated

 **Example**